 The US multinational automotive manufacturer is an investment with improving capital allocation.
 This is a result of better governance, and it is emerging as an industry leader in reducing carbon emissions through the introduction of electric vehicles.
-Over the past year, it made significant commitments to realise an allelectric and zero-emissions future.
-It recently increased targets to allocate \$35bn in capital and engineering resources to electric vehicles and autonomous vehicle programmes between 2020 and 2025, up from the previous target of \$27bn in November 2020.
+In 2021, it made significant commitments to realise an all-electric and zero-emissions future.
+It then increased targets to allocate \$35bn in capital and engineering resources to electric vehicles and autonomous vehicle programmes between 2020 and 2025, up from the previous target of \$27bn in November 2020.